xhawk18/promise-cpp/Readme.md

 ### Promise all(const PROMISE_LIST &promise_list);
 Wait until all promise objects in "promise_list" are resolved or one of which is rejected.
-The "promise_list" can be any container that has Promise object as element type.
+The "promise_list" can be any container that has promise object as element type.

 > for (Promise &promise : promise_list) { ... }